incconutwo/twitter-account-location-in-username/README.md

 > **Enjoying the extension?** Please consider dropping a **Star ⭐** on this repository to show your support!
 It helps visibility a ton.

+## 🚀 v1.1.0 Update Highlights

+This release brings massive backend performance upgrades and quality-of-life improvements:

+*   **Backend Overhaul:** Migrated the community database to **Cloudflare D1 (SQL)** for significantly faster lookups and better scalability.
+*   **Network Optimization:** Implemented **Request Batching**.
+Data submissions are now buffered and sent in groups of 50, drastically reducing network traffic.
+*   **Searchable Blocker:** Added a **search bar** to the dropdown menu, making it easier to find and block specific countries.
+*   **Stability:** Added **Dynamic GraphQL Sniffing**.
+The extension now auto-detects API changes on X.com, making it much more resilient to breaking changes.
+*   **Smart Caching:** Introduced a "Stale-While-Revalidate" strategy—cached flags load instantly while fresh data is fetched silently in the background.

 ##  Key Features

 ### 🌎 Country Flags